tonaaskarwur/Android-Application-To-Robot-Control/README.md

 Android application to wireless robot control.
 The application is built in Python based on the kivy library.
 It allows you to control a mobile robot built specifically for this project.
 The application consists of the main menu, selection of control, manual control, control by draw a route for robot and a window for drawing the robot's speed and direction.

+## Application build

+The easiest way is to install the file myapp-0.1-debug.apk.

+If you want to change something in the code, you have to build the application again.
+The buildozer tool is used for this.
+Instruction on how to use the tool is available at this link.

+**When building the application, replace the generated file *buildozer.spec* with the one from this repository.
+In another instance, the application will not work correctly**

 ## How to use

 First, run app_server.py on RaspberryPi.
 The console displays the address where the server listens for connections.